htcondor/htcondor/docs/man-pages/condor_submit.rst

     When present, defines a URL that specifies both a plug-in and a destination for the transfer of the entire output sandbox or a subset of output files as specified by the submit command **transfer_output_files**.
-The plug-in does the transfer of files, and no files are sent back to the access point.
+The plug-in does the transfer of all the files in the sandbox, except for the standard output and standard error files.
+By default these two files go back To the access point.
+To also send these two to the *output_destination*, sent :subcom:`output` and/or :subcom:`error` to the same value as the *output_destination*.
 The HTCondor Administrator's manual has full details.

  :subcom-def:`should_transfer_files` = <YES | NO | IF_NEEDED >